CaliLuke/llm-image-tagger/README.md

 - **Python 3.11+**: Ensure Python 3.11 or newer is installed on your system
 - **Ollama**: Install Ollama to run the Llama model ([Ollama website](https://ollama.com/))
 - **ChromaDB**: Will be installed via pip
+- **Data Directory**: The application requires write access to create and manage a data directory for queue persistence and other operational data.
+By default, this is created at:
+  - `$PROJECT_ROOT/data` (where $PROJECT_ROOT is the root directory of the project)
+  - Ensure your user has write permissions to this location

 ## Project Structure